harveyvn/Hardware-basierte-Sicherheit/Isolation - 02.md

   2. He measures access timing to predefined memory address

-  3. If encoded data is already in CPU cache, memory address can be read quickly
+  3. Because correct loaded data is already in CPU cache, memory address can be read quickly

   4. Repeat 2 & 3 to read all memory addresses